dishagiri23/Git-and-Github/README.md

 ---

-This README provides a detailed walkthrough of Git commands with accompanying icons for clarity.
-Each section explains its functionality, making it easy for beginners to follow and understand Git and GitHub operations.
+## This README provides a detailed walkthrough of Git commands with accompanying icons for clarity.
+Each section explains its functionality, making it easy for beginners to follow and understand Git and GitHub operations. :blush: